NgocVuMinh/RNA-folding/README.md

 Our is_strict_pure_rna function applies the following logic:

-    1. Standard Bases Only: It scans every chain to ensure it is composed exclusively of standard RNA bases (Adenine, Uracil, Cytosine, Guanine).
+- Standard Bases Only: It scans every chain to ensure it is composed exclusively of standard RNA bases (Adenine, Uracil, Cytosine, Guanine).

-    2. Whole-Chain Rejection: If a chain contains a single non-standard residue (e.g., Amino Acids, Modified Bases, or Unknown 'N'), the entire chain is discarded.
+- Whole-Chain Rejection: If a chain contains a single non-standard residue (e.g., Amino Acids, Modified Bases, or Unknown 'N'), the entire chain is discarded.

 This ensures that our distance calculations are based solely on pure, unambiguous RNA interactions.

-## Training the scroring function
+## Training the scoring function

-The training script (rna_training.py) processes the cleaned dataset to generate the "scoring profiles" (objective function).
-The process involves three key steps:
+The training script (rna_training.py) processes the cleaned dataset to generate the "scoring profiles".
+The goal is to learn the statistical rules of native RNA folding by following three key steps:

-    1. Distance Categorization:
+- Distance Categorization (The Rules) We extract geometric data to define what a "contact" looks like:

-    - It extracts C3' atoms and calculates Euclidean distances between residue pairs.
+    - Atoms: We measure distances between C3' atoms.

-    - Only intrachain distances are considered for training, with a sequence separation of at least 3 residues (∣i−j∣>3).
+    - Filtering: We only consider intrachain interactions (within the same molecule) where residues are separated by at least 3 positions (∣i−j∣>3).
+This focuses the model on folding rather than local bonds.

-    - Pairs are grouped into 10 categories (AA, AU, AC, AG, UU, UC, UG, CC, CG, GG), where order is ignored (e.g., AU and UA are counted together).
+    - Grouping: Pairs are grouped into 10 categories (AA, AU, AC, AG, UU, UC, UG, CC, CG, GG) plus a reference category.

-    2. Frequency Calculation:
+- Frequency Calculation (The Statistics) We calculate how often interactions occur compared to random chance:

-    - Observed Frequency (fijObs​): The probability of observing a specific pair (e.g., A-U) at a specific distance bin r.
+    - Observed Frequency (fijObs​): How often do we see a specific pair (e.g., A-U) at a certain distance?
-    - Reference Frequency (fXXRef​): A "virtual" reference state calculated by counting all valid pairs regardless of residue type.

-     3. Score Computation: The final pseudo-energy score for each distance bin is computed using the negative log-likelihood ratio:

-            u(r)=−log(fXXRef​(r)fijObs​(r)​)
+    - Reference Frequency (fXXRef​): How often do we see any pair at that distance?
+This "XX" reference represents the average shape of the RNA backbone, ignoring specific base types.

+- Score Computation (The Energy) We convert these probabilities into a pseudo-energy score using the Inverse Boltzmann principle.
+The formula is: u(r)=−log(fXXRef​(r)fijObs​(r)​)

+    - Negative Score: The pair is observed more often than the reference.
+This indicates a favorable, stable interaction (Low Energy).

+    - Positive Score: The pair is observed less often than the reference.
+This indicates an unfavorable interaction (High Energy).

-The script outputs 10 scoring files, representing the energy profiles for each base pair type.
+The script outputs 10 scoring files, which serve as the "knowledge base" for evaluating new RNA structures.

+# Usage

+To train the objective function, run the rna_training.py script from the terminal.
+You must specify the input folder and the file format.

+Option 1: Training with PDB files

+If your data is in rna_data/pdb:
+Bash

+py rna_training.py --data rna_data/pdb --format pdb

+Option 2: Training with mmCIF files

+If your data is in rna_data/cif:
+Bash

+py rna_training.py --data rna_data/cif --format cif

+Arguments

+    -d or --data: Path to the directory containing your structure files.

+    -f or --format: The file extension to look for (pdb or cif).
+Default is pdb.

+How to run it right now (in your terminal)

+Since you are on Windows and had that environment issue earlier, always use py.

+1. To train on PDBs:
+PowerShell

+py rna_training.py -d rna_data/pdb -f pdb

+2. To train on CIFs:
+PowerShell

+py rna_training.py -d rna_data/cif -f cif